rabeehcv/Spring-Boot/Notes.md

 - @AllArgsConstructor: Generates a constructor that takes arguments for all fields in the class, allowing to initialize an instance with all properties set.
 - @NoArgsConstructor: generates a no-argument constructor for class.
 - @DocumentReference: to create references between documents in different collections (similar to foreign key relationships in relational databases).
 - @EnableWebSecurity: This annotation is used to enable Spring Security’s web security capabilities in the application.
 It tells Spring that this class contains the configuration for web security.
+Use @EnableWebSecurity for configuring web security (securing HTTP requests).
 - @Enumerated: used with fields that are of an enum type.
 It tells the persistence provider (like Hibernate in a Spring application) how to store the enum values in the database.
+- @EnableMethodSecurity is used when you want to secure individual methods within your services or controllers, providing finer control over security.
+Use @EnableMethodSecurity for enabling method-level security (securing service or controller methods).
+This allows us to use security annotations like @PreAuthorize, @PostAuthorize, @Secured, and others on methods to control access based on roles, permissions, or other criteria.

 ### Steps to follow